Student Affairs and Outreach

 Building Resiliency/Resiliency 101: A workshop focused on providing tools and strategies for students to develop and/or enhance their resiliency.

-• Length of time: 90 mins
+• Length of time: 90 mins (lengths can vary)

 • Cost: Free for students

-• Format: Virtual or in person
+• Format: Virtual or in-person

 • CCR certified

-• Cost: $10.00 (non-refundable) for students; $25.00 (non-refundable) for faculty and staff
+• Cost: $40.00 for students; $80.00 for faculty and staff; $150.00 for USask alumni.

 • Format: In person